apache/incubator-kie-tools/packages/dmn-dev-deployment-base-image/README.md

 # Testing changes to the dmn-dev-deployment-base-image

-After making changes to either `dmn-dev-deployment-form-webapp` or `dmn-dev-deployment-quarkys-app` you may need to rebuild the `dmn-dev-deployment-base-image` to be used while developing.
+After making changes to either `dmn-dev-deployment-form-webapp` or `dmn-dev-deployment-quarkus-app` you may need to rebuild the `dmn-dev-deployment-base-image` to be used while developing.
 To aid in this scenario, a tool was created to build and load the new image to possible places where it can be deployed (Kubernetes clusters, such as Kind and Minkube, as well as OpenShift sandboxes).

-## Testing your image with the KIE Sandbox
+## Testing your image with KIE Sandbox

 **To use this tool, simply run `pnpm create-test-image:<target>`, with target being one of `openshift`, `minikube`, `kind` or `build-only`.**

-After building and loading the image you'll need to run KIE Sandbox with special environment variables so that it uses the local testing image instead of pulling the `latest` or `daily-dev` tags from `quay.io`.
+After building and loading the image you'll need to start KIE Sandbox with special environment variables so that it uses the local testing image instead of pulling the `latest` or `daily-dev` tags from `quay.io`.

 Go to the `online-editor` package and run the following command: